 Years ago, it was common for companies to offer a benefits package that would include a pension, employee stock ownership, or profit-sharing.

 Over the years, employers have moved away from offering defined benefits and began putting the onus of saving for retirement on the shoulders of the worker.
-As more and more corporations look at employment benefits as an expendable line item, it’s important that workers begin taking responsibility for themselves.
+As more and more corporations look at employee benefits as an expendable line item, it’s important that workers begin taking responsibility for themselves.

 You often hear about diversifying your assets, but what diversify your income?
 Consider a side hustle for some extra cash, investing in rentals, or even starting a small business.

 The best way to prepare for the curve balls life may throw at you is to plan ahead while times are good.

 A special thanks to Aaron for allowing me the opportunity to share my two passions: personal finance and science fiction.

 If you consider yourself a sci-fi geek, you may also enjoy Michael’s collection of financial advice from Grand Admiral Thawn!

 Would you like help with cutting your expenses and saving more money?